What is Minnesota Adult Basic Education?

 Distance Learning (DL)

-The Minnesota Literacy Council oversees the distance learning (DL) initiative for Minnesota ABE, supporting managers and instructors in building quality DL opportunities for their adult learners based on established best practices.
+Literacy Minnesota oversees the distance learning (DL) initiative for Minnesota ABE, supporting managers and instructors in building quality DL opportunities for their adult learners based on established best practices.
 Our professional development initiatives are offered in partnership with Project IDEAL.
 Saint Paul Adult Basic Education also vets DL platforms for statewide use, coordinates policy and procedures, as well as communicates information to the ABE field via e-letters and more.

 Literacy Action Network (LAN)